Web-European-Conference/blog/_posts/2015-09-16-10-days-to-the-conference-appinsight-maarten.markdown

 - agenda
 ---

-We are continuing our tour of the sessions: with 10 days the Web European Conference, the featured session is **Optimizing web apps using AppInsights, memory and performance profiling** and we asked [Maarten Balliauw](http://blog.maartenballiauw.be) to tell us more about his session and about himself.
+We are continuing our tour of the sessions: after a session on [ASP.NET 5](http://blog.webnextconf.eu/2015/09/15/11-day-to-the-conference/) and one on [TypeScript](http://blog.webnextconf.eu/2015/09/16/10-days-to-the-conference-typescript-giorgetti/) we move to the Cloud with **Optimizing web apps using AppInsights, memory and performance profiling** and we asked [Maarten Balliauw](http://blog.maartenballiauw.be) to tell us more about his session and about himself.

 ### Q: Tell us a bit more about your session
 **A**: The Web European Conference organizers have dubbed my session "Optimizing web apps using AppInsights, memory and performance profiling", but I kind of like the code name I use for it: *"Sherlock Homepage - A detective story about running large web services"*.
 Reason for that is that this session is a real detective story about our team working on several of the issues we in the past months building out [NuGet.org](http://nuget.org).